sparksinfosec/reviewnotes/README.md

 ## Look to add

-* Add additional markdown formatting
-* For example block quotes >
+* Add additional markdown formatting (For example block quotes >)
+* IMPORTANT adding a way to
+1. List the headers with an additional arugment (think another case statement if else)
+1. See if there is a way to only read that specific section of headers (how to stop it maybe see another header and quit)